MarsBased/handbook/sections/firstday.md

 ## Meet the team

-The first day, we especially encourage you to join the [Martian coffee] (/rituals.md#martian-coffees) so that you get to know the rest of the team.
-We are looking forward to welcoming you! :-)
+The first day, we especially encourage you to join the [Martian coffee](/rituals.md) so that you get to know the rest of the team.
+We are looking forward to welcoming you! 🚀